 flowdeck simulator device-types

-# List available runtimes
+# List installed runtimes

-flowdeck simulator runtimes
+flowdeck simulator runtime list

 Deleting Simulators